 National Vendor Declaration (NVD)/Waybill means a declaration that a livestock owner or person responsible for the livestock signs and acts to trace an animal’s movement from premises to premises throughout its life.
 NVDs/Waybills link the traceability of livestock from the farm to other farms, through to saleyards, transport and processing.

+This Definition remains in force up to, and including, 2 April 2024

 Near markets means destination ports located south of latitude 15°N, east of longitude 90°E and west of longitude 180°.

-Near markets means destination ports located south of latitude 15°N, east of longitude 90°E and west of longitude 180°.
+This Definition will be removed on 3 April 2024